withastro/astro/.changeset/quick-bottles-march.md

 "astro": patch
 ---

-Allow content collections to run in browser
+Fixes an issue related to content collections usage in browser context caused by `csssec`